lucas-ingemar/packtrak/README.md

 Maybe there could be something like dependencies for each manager as well That have its own table in the state.

+# KNOWN ISSUES:
+* State is not updated when a package already exists when installing it.
+Probably better to do a proper sync, not just add/remove